YadaYuki/nand2tetris-golang/jackcompiler/README.md

 Executing this command,  single jack file or jack files in the dir passed by argument will be translated to intermediate code(.vm).
 Intermediate code(.vm) is generated in vm/program directory

-For example, to translate `vm/HelloWorld/Main.jack` program which display "Hello,world" to screen, execute below:
+For example, to compile `jack/HelloWorld/Main.jack` program which display "Hello,world" to screen, execute below:

 ```
 $ go run main.go jack/HelloWorld